'Time for talk is over': US grapples for new approach on North Korea

 Story highlights

-- North Korea and the US have not had direct talks for years
+- North Korea and the US have not had official talks for years

 - Washington has sought to bring pressure to bear on Pyongyang through Beijing

-US ambassador to the United Nations Nikki Haley late Sunday dismissed claims Washington was seeking UN Security Council action, as it has done following previous tests, pointing out North Korea "is already subject to numerous Security Council resolutions that they violate with impunity."
+North Korea "is already subject to numerous Security Council resolutions that they violate with impunity," Haley said Sunday.

-"The time for talk is over," Haley said, and instead pointed to China, saying Beijing "must decide if it is finally willing to take this vital step" of challenging Pyongyang, a point that echoed US President Donald Trump Saturday, who said he was "very disappointed in China."
+Instead, she pointed to China, saying Beijing "must decide if it is finally willing to take this vital step" of challenging Pyongyang.

+Haley's comments echoed US President Donald Trump Saturday, who said he was "very disappointed in China."

 "Our foolish past leaders have allowed (Beijing) to make hundreds of billions of dollars a year in trade, yet they do NOTHING for us with North Korea, just talk," Trump tweeted.